 Quitting My Job to Go Travel is Not the Only Option for Seeing the World

 If the only reason why you want to quit your job is a desire to see the world then allow me to tell you that it’s not the only way.
 There are so many people in this world who are working full-time jobs, having families, going to school, living in one place but still finding time to explore the world around them.

-The alternative to that would be finding a job that lets you travel or a job at one place but in another country.
-Moving to another part of the world (or even another part of your own country), settling there for some time and starting to explore around will broaden your horizons and help you travel more.
+The alternative to that would be finding a job that lets you travel or a job in one place but in another country.
+Moving to another part of the world (or even another part of your own country), settling there for some time, and starting to explore around will broaden your horizons and help you travel more.

 That’s one of our favorite ways how to see the world qualitatively and with purpose.
 This is how we explored the United States, partially Asia and now exploring Europe.
 We worked like crazy but we traveled like crazy too.

 For almost 10 years that we have been living and working in the States, we got to live in 5 states, visit 45 states and 5 provinces in Canada.
 We had also flown to Europe and the Caribbean.
 Our vacation time was too short (only one week per year) but there were days off and holidays.
 We still managed to see a lot because we set travel as a priority and made it happen.